sphinx-notes/any/docs/usage.rst

    In this case, the directive has three options: ``id``, ``color`` and ``picture``.

 Content
-   Content is used to specify the :any:tmplvar:`content` of the object.
+   Content is used to specify the :obj:tmplvar:`content` of the object.

    - A ``None`` field means no content is required
    - For a non-``None`` Field, see :py:attr:`any.Field` for more details